OpenBB-finance/openbb-docs/content/pro/widgets.md

 - **Transposing**: Our platform allows you to transpose tables, turning columns into rows and vice versa.
 This feature can be particularly useful for rendering time series from tabular data.

-## Chart from raw data
+#### Chart from raw data

 In the world of investment research, data is king.
 But raw, tabular data can be overwhelming and difficult to interpret.
 That's where charts come in.
 They transform complex data sets into visual narratives, making it easier to spot trends, compare variables, and make informed decisions.

-With OpenBB Terminal Pro, you can create charts directly from your tabular data in two ways.
+With OpenBB Terminal, you can create charts directly from your tabular data in two ways.

 1. Simply select the data you want to visualize, choose your preferred charting style, and let the software do the rest.
 It's a powerful tool for quants and analysts alike.